 So what’s next?

 Now that you know what you’ll need, it’s time to get started!
 If the idea of setting up a ton of different data collectors, ETL processes and data storage solutions still sounds intimidating, you might like Panoply.
-Our automated data warehouse’s wide range of prebuilt data connectors will make it easy to load data from your data sources once you’ve got them set up, eliminating the need to spend time setting up a ton of infrastructure.
+Our wide range of prebuilt data connectors make it easy to load data from your data sources, eliminating the need to spend time setting up a ton of infrastructure.
 And with connections to all of the top data analytics tools, you’ll be able to start building dashboards, reports and visualizations in no time.
-If that sounds interesting, check out our free trial today.
+If that sounds interesting, schedule a personalized demo today.